 A seemingly minor injury: an ankle sprain.
-Convincing people of the severity of an injury is seldom a good strategy in healthcare, but ankle sprains resulting in chronic ankle instability is very frequent, very easy to rehab properly and can result in on-going issues, including osteoarthritis.
+Convincing people of the severity of an injury is seldom a good strategy in healthcare.
+Ankle sprains resulting in chronic ankle instability are frequent, easy to rehab properly but could lead to osteoarthritis.
 It’s important to regard ankle sprains as important because it could result in surgical treatment if untreated.
 There is good reason for this blog – around 55% of people who suffer from ankle sprains do not consult a medical professional which probably explains the high percentage of patients who experience chronic ankle instability.

-Ankle sprains are the second biggest reason for A&E visits, the NHS predicts they see 302,000 new ankle sprains and 42,000 severe new ankle sprains a year.
+Ankle sprains are the second biggest reason for A&E visits.
+The NHS predicts they see 302,000 new ankle sprains and 42,000 severe new ankle sprains a year.
 About 80% of all ankles sprain more than once, and 20% of ankle sprains turn chronic.
-You can determine if you have chronic ankle instability if you sprain the ankle a lot, feel unstable, have a lot of pain around the ligament area and the ankle clicks a lot.
+If you have chronic ankle instability you sprain the ankle a lot.
+It can also feel unstable, painful around the ligament area and the ankle clicks a lot.

 So what happens?
-The incident can damage the ligaments shown on the image next to the text, 66% of ankle sprains only damage the anterior talofibular ligament, the rest have significant enough trauma to damage the calcaneofibular ligament as well.
-Sprains are graded:
+The incident can damage the ligaments shown on the image next to the text.
+66% of ankle sprains only damage the anterior talofibular ligament, but you could damage other ligaments also.

-The typical reason for ankle sprains is stepping off uneven surfaces, bad challenges in sport, awkward landing from a joint, or if you’re unlucky and you have chronic ankle instability it can occur at any time when walking!
+The typical reason for ankle sprains is stepping off uneven surfaces, bad challenges in sport, or awkward landings from falls.
+If you’re unlucky and you have chronic ankle instability the sprain can occur even when walking.

 When do I require an X-Ray?

-There is nothing more frustrating when you damage your ankle and go to A&E only to find out you have a 4 hour waiting list and at the end of it all you’ve only sprained the ligaments.
-It is of course important not to be put off from seeking medical assessment so here is a section dedicated to helping you out.
+It is very frustrating when you damage your ankle and go to A&E only to find out you have a 4 hour waiting list and at the end of it all you’ve only sprained the ligaments.
+Don’t be put off from seeking medical assessment, so this blog is designed to inform you on this subject.

-X-rays are a good way of finding fractures, but they are at the bottom of the concern list, despite the discomfort it causes.
-This does mean there will be a big waiting time in A&E. If a fracture is found, then the tests shown in the attached video would be positive alongside the facts given at the case history.
+X-rays are a good way of finding fractures, but they are at the bottom of the A&E concern list.
+This does mean there will be a big waiting time in A&E. If it is broken the tests shown in the attached video would be positive alongside the facts given at the case history.
 If there is no sign of a fracture then rehab can start straight away, and at the Movement and Wellbeing Clinic we can offer a more holistic support mechanism than NHS physiotherapy.

 - Inability to weight bear